 AEC has embarked on a fuel reduction campaign under and adjacent to circuit right-of-way easements in critically high fire-threat zones and has been awarded a grant from the County of Riverside's District Three Supervisor's Office specifically for fuels reduction.
 This one hundred sixty-thousand-dollar grant has been awarded on an annual basis for three years.
 This effort is ongoing and assessed annually on an as-needed basis.
+AEC has completed the first of 3 years and is continuing to perform fuels reduction moving forward.

-Because of the fuel's reduction grant, to date AEC has cleared 22.92 miles in fuels reduction and 50 trees removed and 872 trees trimmed (equal to 9.318 miles).
+Because of the fuel's reduction grant, to date AEC has cleared 22.92 25 miles in fuels reduction and 50 trees removed and 872 924 trees trimmed (equal to 9.318 9.425 miles).